J9Kay/java-api-assessment/STOCKAPIREADME.md

 # StockAPI

-The StockAPI provides real-time stock market data.
-It enables developers to get stock quotes, historical prices, dividends, and other important investment details.
+The StockAPI provides a tool for users track all their stock portfolop in one place.
+It enable users to:

+1) get stock data, including currentPrice, purchasePrice and quanity.
+2) use sector based search for targeted financial analysis.
+3) Add, delete, update and view your entire stock portfolio with ease.

 ## Table of Contents